 Draining trays – Useful to catch waste oil and coolant.

-Jug and funnels – Rather than pouring half of it down the side of your bike, get a proper jug and funnel to make the job easier.
+Rather than pouring half your oil down the side of your bike, get a proper jug and funnel to make the job easier.
 Draper makes some quality stuff.

 Often overlooked but any garage is a potential target and most garage door security is woeful.
 Fit a decent ground anchor and get a heavy-duty motorcycle chain to go with it.
 Check out this motorcycle security guide as it contains loads of great tips on how best to secure your bike.

 It also pays to get a motorcycle cover.
 They’re only about £15 and protect your bike from being scratched or damaged as you move stuff around the garage.
 They also keep the dust from building up.

 It’s miserable working on the bike when you’re cold.
 Do your best to block any major draughts (old carpet in front of the garage door works, as does foam door seal tape) and get yourself a 2kw oil heater (and a thick pair of socks).